 The Requirements diagram can be used to create a visual representation of the relationship between requirements and other elements in the model, including Principles, Business Drivers, Constraints, Business Rules, Use Cases, User Stories, design Components and more.
-For architects who are accustomed to working with requirements in a text based tool it will provide a powerful and expressive visual representation allowing the requirements to be tied to elements of the business, information, application and technology architectures.
+For architects who are accustomed to working with requirements in a text based tool it will provide an expressive visual representation allowing the requirements to be tied to elements of the business, information, application and technology architectures.

 Learn More: Requirements Diagram

-Enterprise Architect has a powerful and flexible documentation generator that can produce Docx and RTF Word Processor files, PDF and HTML reports.
+Enterprise Architect has a flexible documentation generator that can produce Docx and RTF Word Processor files, PDF and HTML reports.
 Architectural Requirements stored in the repository can be conveniently generated and included in documentation.
 The formatting in an element's Notes and diagrams can also be carried through to the documentation.
 A sophisticated template facility exists that provides a range of built-in templates and also allows the user to create their own templates, defining styles, cover pages, tables of contents, images and a wide range of other formatting options.